 Here are some of the things that parents might see when a baby is born with hemimelia:

-The foot may have fewer than five toes.
+- The foot may not have all five toes.

-The hip joint may be more shallow than usual.
+- The hip joint may be too shallow.

 What Causes Fibular Hemimelia?

 Scientists and doctors don't know exactly why babies are born with fibular hemimelia.
 But they do know that nothing a mom does during pregnancy causes the problem.
 Parents can't stop it from happening, but they can help kids get the best care.

 Often, doctors know that a fibula is short or missing before a baby is born.
 That's because prenatal (before birth) ultrasound scans show the baby's bones as they form and grow.